Carney: 6 Ways a Biden Democrat Run Economy Would Hurt Suburban America

 Donald Trump has given a boost to home values by cutting taxes, leaving middle class Americans with more savings for down payment, and repealing intrusive regulation that threatened the suburbs.
 This summer Trump repealed the Obama-Biden administration policy known as “Affirmatively Furthering Fair Housing,” a rule designed to pressure suburbs into building low income housing and abandoning long-standing limits on housing density.

 Biden has said he would not just revive the rule—he would put it in steroids.
-Leftwing writer Matthew Yglesias—whose recent book calls for America to open its borders to increase our population to one million—has praised Biden’s housing plan as “surprisingly visionary.”
+Left-wing writer Matthew Yglesias—whose recent book calls for America to open its borders to increase our population to one million—has praised Biden’s housing plan as “surprisingly visionary.”

 So what’s the plan?
 It is basically to export the problems of the big cities to Americas suburbs and end single-family zoning.
 Crowded schools, cheap apartment towers, crime—all coming to your street in the name of “fair housing.”
 And don’t forget, the left also wants to defund the police.